-From 1960 to 2017, previous operators and NCU have drilled a total of 797 drillholes for 1,185,147 feet on the Project.
-Of that total, Nevada Copper, since 2006 has drilled approximately 600,000 feet or roughly 50%.
+From 1960 to 2018, previous operators and NCU have drilled a total of 826 drillholes for 1,224,253 feet on the Project.
+Of that total, Nevada Copper, since 2006, has drilled approximately 49%.

-Within the Eastern Area, a total of 9,728 feet of drilling was completed with 10 underground coreholes and one geotechnical hole within the East and E2 deposits.
+Within the Eastern Area, a total of 9,728 feet of drilling was completed with 10 underground drill holes and one geotechnical hole within the East and E2 deposits.
 The limited amount of 2015 drilling had no material effect on the existing mineral resource model's geometry and grades.
 These holes are not included in the current mineral resource estimate, leaving the statement of April 15, 2015 unchanged.

-The Western Area had 25 exploratory and 6 metallurgical holes that were drilled in the Western deposits.
+The Western Area had 25 exploratory and 6 metallurgical holes that were drilled in the Western deposits in 2015 and 26 holes were drilled in 2018.
 These 2015 Western deposit holes had no material effect on the current mineral resources.
 The stepout exploration holes confirmed that the edge of the existing model was properly defined.
 The infill holes also confirmed the current mineralized areas grade and geometry.
 These holes are not included in the current Mineral Resource estimate, leaving the statement of April 15, 2015 unchanged.

 NCU drillholes at the Project are usually pre-collared through un-mineralized rock with a reverse circulation drill rig and followed up with core tails in the mineralized zones.
-Occasionally, shallow mineralization (less than 500ft) drilling is completed using only a reverse circulation rig.
+Occasionally, shallow mineralization (less than 500ft)

+drilling is completed using only a reverse circulation rig.
 This makes up less than 1% of the mineralized sample intervals.
 Due to the competency of the rock, core recoveries were usually greater than 95%.
-The drill holes were surveyed using a gyro as the magnetite content of the of the rock types will have a negative effect on standard camera surveys
+The drill holes were surveyed using a gyro as the magnetite content of the rock types will have a negative effect on standard camera surveys